VoxelForge/VoxelForge/README.md

 Players with the `help_reveal` privilege can use the `/help_reveal` chat command to reveal all hidden entries instantly.

+### Maintenance
+The information of which player has viewed and revealed which entries is stored in the world directory in the file `doc.mt`.
+You can safely reset the viewed/revealed state of all players by deleting this file.
+Players then need to start over revealing all entries.

 ## For modders and subgame authors
 This mod helps you in writing extensive help for your mod or subgame.
 You can write about basically anything in the presentation you prefer.